readingshapes/streamlit_tutorial/README.md

 ### Deploy Your App

 Streamlit makes it easy to share your app with others.
-When your app is running, there should be a "Deploy" button in the upper right.
-Click it and follow the instructions that appear.
+Once you've pushed your code to GitHub, follow these steps to deploy it to the web:

+1. Go to [streamlit.io/cloud](https://streamlit.io/cloud) and sign in with GitHub.
+2. Click **"New app"** and select:
+   - Your repository
+   - The correct branch (i.e. `main`)
+   - The entry point file (i.e. `streamlit_app.py`)
+3. Click **"Deploy"** and your app will go live!

+### 🔁 Updating Your App

+After the initial deployment, **any changes you push to GitHub will automatically redeploy your app**.

 I encourage you to share your app with friends and family!